 - Versatile - Egg Keema tastes great with rice, Indian breads like naan, chapati or roti.
 It also makes a super sandwich filling and can be enjoyed with simple bread rolls or toast.

 This delicious egg keema (or kheema) is made from a few simple ingredients.
-You will be able to find them all at your local store, and you may have some of them at home.
+You will be able to find them all at your local store.

 - Whole tomatoes - it can be tempting to substitute these for canned chopped tomato or purée.
 Please don't because you will not get the right texture.

-- Green chilli - you can substitute this for a small amount of chilli powder to taste.
+- Green chili - you can substitute this for red chili or a mall amount of red chili powder to taste.

-- Ginger & garlic - this kheema recipe uses fresh garlic and ginger, but you can also use a paste.
+- Ginger & garlic - this kheema recipe uses fresh garlic and ginger, but you can also use ginger and garlic paste.

 How to hard-boil eggs: